 As repeat entrepreneurs, we actually decided that we were going to start a company before we knew what we were going to build.
 If anything, because of the way things ended in our previous journey, we were even more resolved to start a company to build something again.

 But if you're a repeat entrepreneur, and especially if your first journey has not quite worked out as positively as you'd hoped, it's a different story.
+You've already proven to yourself that you can handle the uncertainty, the rejection, the long hours, and the constant pivots.
+That proof changes everything.

 The Reality of Entrepreneurship in 2025